Siege of Vicksburg

 The siege of Vicksburg (May 18 – July 4, 1863) was the final major military action in the Vicksburg campaign of the American Civil War.
-In a series of maneuvers, Union Maj.
-Gen. Ulysses S. Grant and his Army of the Tennessee crossed the Mississippi River and drove the Confederate Army of Mississippi, led by Lt.
-Gen. John C. Pemberton, into the defensive lines surrounding the fortress city of Vicksburg, Mississippi.
+In a series of maneuvers, Union Major General Ulysses S. Grant and his Army of the Tennessee crossed the Mississippi River and drove the Confederate Army of Mississippi, led by Lieutenant General John C. Pemberton, into the defensive lines surrounding the fortress city of Vicksburg, Mississippi, leading to the successful siege and Confederate surrender.

 Vicksburg was the last major Confederate stronghold on the Mississippi River; therefore, capturing it completed the second part of the Northern strategy, the Anaconda Plan.
 When two major assaults against the Confederate fortifications, on May 19 and 22, were repulsed with heavy casualties, Grant decided to besiege the city beginning on May 25.
-After holding out for more than forty days, with their supplies nearly gone, the garrison surrendered on July 4.
-The successful ending of the Vicksburg campaign significantly degraded the ability of the Confederacy to maintain its war effort.
-This action, combined with the surrender of the down-river Port Hudson to Maj.
-Gen. Nathaniel P. Banks on July 9, yielded command of the Mississippi River to the Union forces, who would hold it for the rest of the conflict.
+After holding out for more than 40 days, with their supplies nearly gone, the garrison surrendered on July 4.
+The Vicksburg campaign's successful ending significantly degraded the Confederacy's ability to maintain its war effort.
+This action, combined with a siege that led to the surrender of the downriver Port Hudson to Major General Nathaniel P. Banks on July 9, yielded command of the Mississippi River to the Union forces, that held it for the rest of the conflict.

-The Confederate surrender on July 4, 1863, is sometimes considered, when combined with Gen. Robert E. Lee's defeat at Gettysburg by Maj.
-Gen. George Meade the previous day, the turning point of the war.
+The Confederate surrender on July 4, 1863 is sometimes considered, combined with General Robert E. Lee's defeat at Gettysburg by Major General George Meade the previous day, the war's turning point.
 It cut off the Trans-Mississippi Department (containing the states of Arkansas, Texas and part of Louisiana) from the rest of the Confederate States, effectively splitting the Confederacy in two for the rest of the war.
 Lincoln called Vicksburg "the key to the war."